astropy/astroquery/README.rst

 ==================================

-Astroquery is an `astropy <http://www.astropy.org>`_ affiliated package that contains a collection of tools to access online Astronomical data.
+Astroquery is an `astropy <http://www.astropy.org>`_ affiliated package that contains a collection of tools thT makes it much more easier to access online Astronomical data.
 Each web service has its own sub-package.
-For example, to interface with the `SIMBAD website <https://simbad.cds.unistra.fr/simbad/>`_, use the ``simbad`` sub-package:
+For e.g, to interface with the `SIMBAD website <https://simbad.cds.unistra.fr/simbad/>`_, use the ``simbad`` sub-package:

 .. code-block:: python